jbangdev/jbang-eclipse/README.md

 - Other build tools (m2e/buildship) might conflict with the classpath changes.
 Typically, Updating the Maven project configuration would remove the JBang source folder and its classpath container.
 Re-running `Synchronize JBang` will be necessary to get completion and validation in JBang scripts.

+## Recommended 3rd party plugins

+* Automatic source downloads: Currently, JBang dependencies sources are not automatically fetched.
+You can install the [PDE source lookup](https://marketplace.eclipse.org/content/pde-source-lookup) plugin to automatically download sources from Maven Central, when opening a type from a JBang dependency.
+* Automatic JBang-managed JDK detection: The [JRE Discovery](https://marketplace.eclipse.org/content/jre-discovery) plugin will automatically detect JDKs installed by JBang, as soon as they're installed.

 Installation
 ------------